boyswan/subxt-scale-ink/README.md

 ...
 ```

-Tried adding ink as a dependency ink `web` but no luck
+Tried adding ink, ink_engine, etc as a dependency to `web` but no luck